 Benefits: A set of health care services covered by your health plan.
 Care Manager: A specially trained health professional who works with you and your doctors to make sure you get the right care when and where you need it.

 Copay: A fee you pay when you get certain health care services or a prescription.
+Federally recognized tribal members will not have a copay for any services.

 Durable Medical Equipment: Certain items (like a walker or a wheelchair) your doctor can order for you to use if you have an illness or an injury.